1992 Dayton Christmas murders: Murder of Danita Gullette

-After the murder of Wilkerson, the trio, now joined by their fourth member Smith, went to hunt for more victims, and they took the life of 18-year-old Danita Gullette on that same day they killed Wilkerson.
+After the murder of Wilkerson, the trio, now joined by their fourth member Smith, went to hunt for more victims, and they took the life of 18-year-old Danita Gullette on the same day they killed Wilkerson.

 Taylor, Keene and Smith, who were all armed with guns, went walking together and they chanced upon Gullette, who was calling someone on a pay phone.
 After this, Smith and Keene drew their guns and the former forced Gullette at gunpoint to take her shoes off.
 After taking the shoes, Smith and Keene shot Gullette to death, before they made off with her shoes and jacket.
 When they returned to the apartment, Taylor was wearing Gullette's jacket and Smith was carrying Gullette's shoes.

 At the time of her death, Gullette was a high school senior and part-time fast food restaurant employee who had a two-year-old daughter.